-To treat a cavity Dr. Sam Koo will remove the decayed portion of the tooth and then "fill" the area on the tooth where the decayed material was removed.
+Dental fillings are most often used to treat a cavity or an area of tooth decay.
+This treatment involves removing the decayed portion of the tooth and then “filling” the area from which the decayed material was removed.

-Next, Dr. Sam Koo will probe or test the area to determine if all the decay has been removed.
-Once the decay has been removed, He will prepare the space for the filling by cleaning the cavity of bacteria and debris.
-If the decay is near the root, Dr. Sam Koo may first put in a liner made of glass ionomer, composite resin, or other material to protect the nerve.
-Generally, after the filling is in, He will finish and polish it.
+First, Dr. Sam Koo will use a local anesthetic to numb the area around the affected tooth.
+Next, he will carefully and thoroughly remove the decayed area.
+After checking that all the decay has been removed, our dentist will prepare the space for the filling by cleaning the area of bacteria and debris.
+If the decay is near the root, Dr. Koo may first put in a liner made of glass ionomer, composite resin, or other material to protect the nerve.
+After the filling is placed, our dentist will finish and polish it.

-Several additional steps are required for tooth-colored fillings and are as follows.
-After your dentist has removed the decay and cleaned the area, the tooth-colored material is applied in layers.
-Next, a special light that “cures” or hardens each layer is applied.
-When the multilayering process is completed, Dr. Sam Koo will shape the composite material to the desired result, trim off any excess material, and polish the final restoration.
+Several additional steps are needed for tooth-colored fillings, and are as follows: After the decay has been removed and the area thoroughly cleaned, your dentist will select a composite resin shade-matched to your natural tooth color.
+The tooth-colored material is applied in layers, and we apply a special blue light that “cures” or hardens each layer applied.
+When the multilayering process is completed, your dentist will trim off any excess material, check and readjust for correct fit and bite as necessary, and polish the final restoration.